Genes & Immunity

 Genes & Immunity is a peer-reviewed scientific journal covering the intersection between immunology and genetics.
 It was established in 1999 and is published eight times per year by Springer Nature.
-The editors-in-chief are Thomas Brunner (University of Konstanz) and Marie-Lise Gougeon (Pasteur Institute).
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.248, ranking it 90th out of 161 journals in the category "Immunology" and 65th out of 175 in the category "Genetics & Heredity".
+The editor-in-chief is Prof. Abhishek D. Garg (KU Leuven).
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 5.0, ranking it 47th out of 181 journals in the category "Immunology" and 26th out of 191 in the category "Genetics & Heredity".